UTC+05:30

 UTC+5:30 is an identifier for a time offset from UTC of +05:30.
-This time is used in India and Sri Lanka, and was formerly used in Nepal.
+This time is used in India and Sri Lanka, and was formerly used in Nepal, Pakistan and Bangladesh.
 It is five and a half hours ahead of Coordinated Universal Time.
 Around 1.4 billion people live inside this time zone, making it the second-most populous after UTC+08:00.